ReneAI-Dev/Project-Overview/README.md

     - Ensure Ren AI operates within legal and ethical guidelines, particularly regarding data usage and privacy.
     - Regularly review and update these guidelines as laws and societal norms evolve.

-# Ren AI, machine learning models and techniques:
+# Machine learning models and techniques:

 1. **Transformers (like BERT, GPT-3, etc.)**: Given that Ren AI needs to understand and generate human-like text, a transformer-based model would be highly beneficial.
 They've shown impressive performance in natural language understanding and generation tasks, and models like GPT-3 can generate very human-like text.